o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/s-intro.md

 ---
-description: ' Use &ALYlong; cloud gems to add &AWS; cloud-connected functionality to your game. '
+description: ' Use Amazon Lumberyard cloud gems to add AWS cloud-connected functionality to your game. '
 title: Cloud Gems
 ---